mkumar183/my-diaries/01 - Diary Profession/Discussions with Chad.md

+- ask him for your goals and understand his expectations. let him drive.

 - Architectural opportunities
 	- CICD for ETLs.
 In case it can be broken by each functional component.
 	- Modularize upgrade such that each component can be upgraded indepednently